CalebBarnes/nextwp/@nextwp/core/README.md

 - `NEXT_PREVIEW_SECRET`: The secret key for preview mode.

 Make sure to set these environment variables in your project's configuration.

+@todo: move some of this stuff below over to other docs files and link to them instead

 ## Usage